 Early Intervention During Investigation Phase

 Federal investigations often last months or even years before charges are filed.
 Law enforcement agencies conduct surveillance, interview witnesses, and gather financial records, phone records, or digital communications.
-Many people learn they are under investigation when federal agents attempt to question them, serve subpoenas, or execute search warrants.
+Many people learn they are under investigation when federal agents attempt to question them, issue a target letter, serve subpoenas, or execute search warrants.

 An attorney from our firm can intervene during this phase to prevent charges from being filed or influence the direction of the case.
 Contacting federal prosecutors early may allow for negotiations that lead to reduced charges or even a case dismissal.
 Speaking to investigators without legal representation puts you at risk—federal agents are trained to elicit statements that can later be used against you.